Written by Dean Reading, 2013

 Thanks to Mark Chambers and Nathan Seidle for code used in updates.

-HARDWARE 4 digit 7 segment displays use 12 digital pins.
+4 digit, 7 segment displays use 12 digital pins.